mkht/PSOpenAI/README.md

 [![Test](https://github.com/mkht/PSOpenAI/actions/workflows/test.yml/badge.svg)](https://github.com/mkht/PSOpenAI/actions/workflows/test.yml)

-PowerSell module for OpenAI API.
+PowerShell module for OpenAI API.
 You can use OpenAI functions such as ChatGPT, Speech-to-Text, Text-to-Image from PowerShell.

 **This is a community-based project and is not an official offering of OpenAI.**